Why is it so hard to lose weight with PCOS?

 In addition to nutrition, and stress and sleep management, exercise is another important factor in managing your PCOS properly.

-The right amount and type of exercise can help reduce stress levels, regulate insulin (so that your cells become more sensitive and can open up for glucose instead of storing it as fat), improve mood and brain function, promote the elimination of toxins, reduce inflammation, and improve weight loss.
+The right amount and type of exercise can help reduce stress levels, (so that your cells become more sensitive and can open up for glucose instead of storing it as fat), improve mood and brain function, promote the elimination of toxins, reduce inflammation, and improve weight loss.
 If you are new to exercise, simply walking every day or adding in some strength training on a weekly basis can result in significant changes in your health.
 Make a point of getting up and moving every day and find something that you enjoy and that makes you feel good so that you can commit and stick to it.

 Laurence Annez is a Certified Nutritional Practitioner and Health Coach, specializing in PCOS and women's hormones.
 She also holds a degree in Creative Writing and has extensive experience writing on health and wellness topics.
 Laurence's mission is to inspire and motivate individuals to take control of their own health and reach their ultimate health goals.